ibm-cloud-docs/activity-tracker/at_faq.md

 In {{site.data.keyword.cloud_notm}}, auditing events are generated automatically with the exception of some services that require additional configuration or a specific service plan.
 For more information about these services, see [Enabling Activity Tracker events](/docs/activity-tracker?topic=activity-tracker-events-opt-in).

 There are 2 ways by which you can access the auditing events in your account:
-- Option 1: You can see auditing events through {{site.data.keyword.at_full_notm}} event viewing.
+- Option 1: You can see auditing events through {{site.data.keyword.at_full_notm}} hosted event search.
 This is the default option.
 For more information, see [Getting started tutorial](/docs/activity-tracker?topic=activity-tracker-getting-started).
-- Option 2: You can configure {{site.data.keyword.atracker_full_notm}}  per region in your account.
-For more information, see [Getting started tutorial](/docs/activity-tracker?topic=activity-tracker-getting-started).
+- Option 2: You can configure {{site.data.keyword.atracker_full_notm}} in your account.
+For more information, see [Getting started tutorial](/docs/atracker?topic=atracker-getting-started).

 In a region, you can manage auditing events in {{site.data.keyword.atracker_full_notm}} or in {{site.data.keyword.at_full_notm}}.
-Both options are not allowed in parallel per region.
+Both options are not allowed in parallel in a region.
 If a route is not defined in a region, by default, {{site.data.keyword.at_full_notm}} is the service that you can use to monitor auditing events.
 {: important}